Philip Haythornthwaite

 Philip J. Haythornthwaite FRHistS (born 1951) is an author and historical consultant specialising in military history, uniforms, and equipment.
 While his main area of research is the Napoleonic Wars, his list of publications covers a wider period from the English Civil War through to 1939.

 Works

 Since 1973, Haythornthwaite has had over 80 books published, in addition to numerous articles and papers on military history.
-Much of this output through the publishers Orion Books and Osprey Publishing, is directed at the popular market and Haythornthwaite's writing has, beyond doubt, helped keep alive a general interest in history.
-However, his seminal works The Armies of Wellington and Redcoats, The British Soldiers of the Napoleonic Wars as well as Picton’s Division at Waterloo are serious works of research that show the author to be the equal of many professional historians.
+Much of this output through the publishers Orion Books and Osprey Publishing, is directed at the popular market.
+His works The Armies of Wellington and Redcoats, The British Soldiers of the Napoleonic Wars as well as Picton’s Division at Waterloo are works of research.

-Other notable work includes Haythornthwaite preparation of new editions of several well-known Peninsular War memoirs:
+Other work includes Haythornthwaite preparation of new editions of several well-known Peninsular War memoirs: